Once upon a time, companies created Facebook pages, and the people who followed those pages saw what those companies posted in their News Feeds.

 So in the name of user experience, Facebook self-corrected with an update.

-And it hasn't stopped since.
-Over the past twelve years, their team has steadily released algorithm updates to improve the News Feed – and with each update, marketers have adjusted their organic social strategy accordingly.
+And they haven't stopped since.
+Over the past twelve years, their team has steadily released algorithm updates to improve the News Feed—and with each update, marketers have adjusted their organic social strategy accordingly.
 When Facebook cracked down on promotional posts, marketers refocused their efforts by promoting valuable content instead.
 When Facebook decided to prioritize video, marketers found ways to weave that medium into their organic social strategies, too.

 See the full The Evolution of Facebook comic (Source: The Oatmeal)

 Organic reach continued to shrink, "pay to play" became the norm, yet we all kept trying to figure out how to satisfy the algorithm and actually reach the audiences we worked so hard to build.